sarthakDora/sarthakDora/README.md

 - 👋 Hi, I’m Sarthak Pathak
-- 👀 I’m a Software Development by profession and Data science enthusiast by education
+- 👀 I’m a Software Engineer by profession and Data science enthusiast by education

 <!---